 Remick Fellowship candidates must first complete the application process and be accepted into the Saint Mary's University Master of Arts in Instruction program.

-By April 15, fellowship candidates should submit the following to the Saint Mary's University School of Education:
+By April 15, fellowship candidates should submit the following:

 - Completed application form for the Remick Fellowship program;

 - Letter from the Saint Mary's University School of Education indicating acceptance into the Master of Arts in Instruction program;